drfperez/api/README.md

 Sign up for a MASA API key at https://api.nasa.gov/
 2) USDA Nutrients: From searching first food from keywords of food and obtaining all the nutrient to a system using Datatables library to have all the foods containing that food word and all the nutrients of each food etc.Get an API key here: https://fdc.nal.usda.gov/api-key-signup.html
+3) Air Catalunya: You can consult the data on pollutants measured at the stations of the Atmospheric Pollution Monitoring and Forecasting Network (XVPCA) with automatic sampling equipment.

 Examples of codes for my students at Pompeu Fabra High School by Prof. Dr. Francesc Pérez